 Judah refers to himself and his brothers as "your servants."
 This is a formal way of speaking to someone who has greater authority.
-Alternate translation: "And we, your
+Alternate translation: "And we, your servants" or "And we"

 Here "gray hair" stands for Jacob and emphasizes his old age.
 Alternate translation: "our old father" Genesis 44:32